NikKozh/polymer-cli-buildpack/README.md

     1. heroku/nodejs
     2. heroku/ruby

-To add the Webpack Rails buildpack in the last index, run this command:
+To add the Polymer CLI Rails buildpack in the last index, run this command:

-    heroku buildpacks:add --index 3 https://github.com/febeling/webpack-rails-buildpack.git
+    heroku buildpacks:add --index 3 https://github.com/lingolive/polymer-cli-buildpack.git

 ## Usage

-On deployment, the buildpack runs the build command `bundle exec rake webpack:compile`.
-Under default configuration that will output the compiled assets under `public/webpack`.
+On deployment, the buildpack runs the build command `polymer build` or `yarn build`.

 ### Package Manager

 Heroku supports both NPM and Yarn as Javascript package managers.
 This buildpack will detect which one to use automatically, based on the persence of a version-lock file.
 Projects that use yarn have
 a `yarn.lock` file, while those that use npm have a `package-lock.json` (or none if using an older version of `npm`).

 This buildpack will set the `YARN` environment variable accordingly, which will make that the effective package manager for Javascript.

 ## Contributing